hero-graphic

 The Care Quality Commission’s State of Care 2024/25 report paints a picture of a sector at a crossroads.

 Domiciliary care is expanding at a record pace, driven by demographic change and growing demand for people to receive support in their own homes.
-Yet, the very services that make independence possible for older and vulnerable people are facing the toughest conditions we’ve seen in decades.
+Yet, the very services that make independence possible for older and vulnerable people, including those with dementia, are facing the toughest conditions we’ve seen in decades.

-For those of us who have dedicated our careers to building sustainable, person-centred homecare businesses, this year’s report is both a wake-up call and a moment of opportunity.
+For those of us who have dedicated our careers to building sustainable, person-centred home care businesses, this report is both a wake-up call and a moment of opportunity.

 The report confirms what many of us already feel on the ground: the system is under immense pressure.

-At the same time, the expectations of regulators and clients are increasing.
+Alongside issues with hiring and staff retention, the expectations of regulators and clients are increasing.
 The CQC is clear that quality is inseparable from workforce wellbeing, leadership, and human rights compliance.
-In simple terms: a provider that doesn’t invest in its people, its values, and its systems cannot deliver safe or outstanding care.
+In simple terms, a provider that doesn’t invest in its people, its values, and its systems cannot deliver safe or outstanding care.

-That’s why Bridgewater has always championed a values-led model of care.
-We recruit for empathy, patience, and integrity before experience.
-We invest in ongoing training and reward long-term commitment.
-And we support our teams to grow into leaders – whether as Senior Care Specialists, Dementia Champions, or future franchise owners themselves.
+We invest in ongoing training and support for our staff and reward long-term commitment.
+We also support our teams to grow into leaders, whether that’s as Senior Care Specialists, Dementia Champions, or future franchise owners themselves.

 When care professionals feel valued, supported, and proud of what they do, the ripple effect is extraordinary: clients thrive, families relax, and quality improves across every metric.